Esmeraldagmm/IOS-101---Prework/README.md

 - [x] Users are see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the text color to a random color

 ## Video Walkthrough